The Choir (alternative rock band): Patreon-exclusive music downloads

 All songs initially released on a monthly basis to Patreon supporters only.
 In 2023, the Choir began slowly releasing some of these tracks one at a time under the banner The Patreon Sessions, either by digital download or on streaming platforms.
-These tracks were later collected together for the 2024 digital release Patreon Sessions.
-Tracks made available outside of Patreon are indicated.
+These same tracks were later collected together for the 2024 digital release Patreon Sessions (Unfinished Tracks).
+Songs made available outside of Patreon are indicated.